vsch/SimpleSerialConnectorService/README.md

-# Simple Serial Port Connector
+# Simple Serial Connector Service

 A plugin for JetBrains IDEs exposing [jscc - Java Simple Serial Connector] serial library as a service to allow multiple plugins to share the library and provide serial port connectivity